SorenCaraan/AdvancedHomeControlProject/README.md

 - @ All Rights Reserved

-I give full credit to anything predefined to Professor Liaskos, this code rightfully belongs to him, I only completed the project as an assignment for this Information Technology Course, the course however was taught by ***Professor Nahid Alimohammadi*** and would like to add this assignment to my Coding Experiences
+I give full credit to anything predefined to Professor Liaskos, this code rightfully belongs to him, I completed the project as an assignment for this Information Technology Course, the course however was taught by ***Professor Nahid Alimohammadi***

 - @author Soren Caraan